 Data effective as of post date.

 The MLB All-Star Celebrity Softball Game is sure to be a good time.
-Last year’s celebrity roster was as random as it gets, featuring Bad Bunny, Rob Lowe, and JoJo Siwa.
+This year’s celebrity roster includes Adam Devine, Chloe Kim, Joel McHale, and JoJo Siwa.

 Other major events to keep your eye on are the Home Run Derby and HBCU Swingman Classic.
 This will be the first year for the Swingman Classic—highlighting the baseball programs of Historically Black Colleges and Universities.